 If you are inviting a Visitor to the club please

-Contact details are on your membership card
+Contact number on your

 At the Start of a Round